w3f/Grants-Program/MPT.md

 #### Possible course of action for deliverables:

-- d1: Design and implement a system for account creation, management, and transfer.
+- d1: Design and implement a system for account permissions, creation, management, and transfer.
-- d2: Implement the extrinsics for creating, updating, deleting accounts, and transferring funds.
+- d2: Implement the extrinsics for creating, updating, freezing, unfreezing, deleting accounts, and transferring funds.
-- d3: Design and implement a mechanism for associating Substrate accounts with identity and asset management capabilities.
+- d3: Design and implement a mechanism for associating *Substrate* accounts with real world identities and asset management capabilities.
 - d4: Implement the extrinsics for associating Substrate accounts with identity and asset management capabilities, and for authorizing Substrate accounts to perform transactions on tokens.
-- d5: Design and implement APIs for creating, issuing, transferring, and managing assets.
+- d5: Design and implement APIs for creating, issuing, transferring, and managing assets, and for getting the list of all assets on the chain and the metadata for a specific asset.
-- d6: Design and implement APIs for viewing account balances and asset holdings.
+- d6: Design and implement APIs for viewing account balances and asset holdings, and for getting the current price of an asset.
-- d7: Implement the APIs for creating, issuing, transferring, and managing assets, and for viewing account balances and asset holdings.
-- d8: Document the initial implementation of the accounts, identity, and asset management system.
+- d7: Document the initial implementation of the accounts, identity, and asset management system.
-- d9: Provide examples of how the system can be used to implement real-world applications.
-- d10: Discuss the potential of the system to be used in the development of future financial products and services.
-- d11: Create a GitHub repository with the documentation and examples.
+- d8: Create a GitHub repository with the documentation and examples.

 #### Moreover, together with the MPT pallet we are creating, we will be using parts of the following existing pallets: